bprodoehl/docker-scumblr/README.md

 ``docker run -p 80:80 -p 443:443 scumblr``

-* Visit your server's domain name or ip in a browser
+* Visit your server's domain name or IP in a browser

 * Login with the credentials you specified (or the default if not changed: admin@admin.admin/password)